OCSNCOE Logo Stormy sunset behind a floating OCS facility in the Green Canyon area of the U.S. OCS in the Gulf of Mexico

 It is incumbent upon OCMIs to engage with the installation and removal of PAMs, regardless of how "routine" it may seem to the operator or inspector.

-NOTE: This FAQ is premised on a non-Alternate Compliance Program, traditionally-inspected vessel.
+Note: This FAQ is premised on a non-Alternate Compliance Program, traditionally-inspected vessel.
 Vessel classification status for a traditionally-inspected vessel does not alter the PAM approval process.
 Additionally, this FAQ addresses "new" and not "existing" PAMs.
 See Policy Letter 01-16 Enclosure 3 for guidance on existing PAMs.

 Published 23Oct2020.

-Diving and Dive Support Operations
+Diving and Support Operations

 1) Are both Subchapter L and Subchapter I equally applicable to diving support operations on the OCS?